awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-ssm-proxy.md

 ## SSM Agent proxy settings and Systems Manager services<a name="ssm-agent-proxy-services"></a>

-If you configured the SSM Agent to use a proxy and are using AWS Systems Manager services, such as Run Command and Patch Manager, that use PowerShell or the Windows Update client during their execution on Windows instances, you must configure additional proxy settings\.
+If you configured the SSM Agent to use a proxy and are using AWS Systems Manager services, such as Run Command and Patch Manager, that use PowerShell or the Windows Update client during their execution on Windows Server instances, you must configure additional proxy settings\.
 Otherwise, the operation might fail because proxy settings used by PowerShell and the Windows Update client are not inherited from the SSM Agent proxy configuration\.

-For Run Command, you must configure `WinINet` proxy settings on your Windows instances\.
+For Run Command, you must configure `WinINet` proxy settings on your Windows Server instances\.
 The following PowerShell commands return the current `WinINet` proxy settings, and apply your proxy settings to `WinINet`\.

 ```
 [System.Net.WebRequest]::DefaultWebProxy